Travel Medicine (cont.)

 What about traveling with children?

-Children should be up to date on routine vaccinations including those for mumps, measles, rubella, polio, hepatitis B, tetanus, diphtheria, and varicella (chickenpox/shingles).
+Children should be up to date on all routine vaccinations including those for mumps, measles, rubella, polio, hepatitis B, tetanus, diphtheria, and varicella (chickenpox/shingles).
 Some vaccinations and medications are not recommended for children.
 This means that the risk or severity of certain diseases is increased in children.

 Diarrhea is more common in children because so much ends up in their mouths.
 Children can quickly become dehydrated.
 Make sure that your child drinks plenty of fluids.
 Consider adding an oral rehydration solution to your medical kit.